-The Administrative Team is comprised of the President, the Dean of Nursing, the Department Chair of Family Nursing, the Department Chair of Midwifery and Women's Health, the Department Chair of the Psychiatric-Mental Health Nurse Practitioner Specialty Track, the Associate Dean of Academic Affairs, the Clinical Director of Family Nursing, the Clinical Director of Midwifery and Women's Health, the ADN Bridge Entry Option Director, the PM-DNP Director, a faculty representative (quarterly term), the Executive Vice-President for Facilities and Finance, the Chief Operations Officer, the Director of Enrollment Management and Financial Aid, the Director of Student Retention and Academic Records, and the Director of IT.
+The Administrative Team is comprised of the President, the Dean of Nursing, the Department Chair of Family Nursing, the Department Chair of Midwifery and Women's Health, the Department Chair of the Psychiatric-Mental Health Nurse Practitioner Specialty Track, the Associate Dean of Academic Affairs, the Clinical Director of Family Nursing, the Clinical Director of Midwifery and Women's Health, the PM-DNP Director, a faculty representative (quarterly term), the Executive Vice-President for Facilities and Finance, the Chief Operations Officer, the Director of Enrollment Management and Financial Aid, the Director of Student Retention and Academic Records, the Director of Clinical Credentialing, the Director of Clinical Outreach and Placement and the Director of IT.
 The Administrative Team meets to monitor program issues related to FNU.